-If you’re looking for something decadent to make this Easter, boy do I have the perfect Easter cupcakes for you.
+If you’re looking for something decadent to make for your Easter dinner menu, boy do I have the perfect Easter cupcakes for you.
 My kids said these are their favorite cupcake yet.
 But how can you possibly go wrong with chocolate and caramel Cadbury eggs?
 You just can’t!

 I had to give them away, or else I literally would have eaten the whole pan.
 They are THAT good.
 The caramel frosting on top is so creamy and delicious and the actual cupcake itself is rich and perfect for chocolate lovers.
 Seriously so much goodness packed into these cupcakes.

 Scroll down for the printable recipe and video tutorial.

 - Mix batter.
 Stir together cake mix, chocolate pudding and chocolate chips in a large bowl.
 Mix in eggs, oil and water.
 Then add sour cream and stir.
 Scoop the caramel out of the large Cadbury eggs and set aside in small bowl.
 Then chop up the chocolate from the eggs and stir into the batter.

 - Fill.
 Pour batter into cupcake liners, about 3/4 full.
 Place a mini Cadbury egg in the center of each cupcake.

 - Bake.
 Bake at 325°F for 20-23 minutes, until they spring back when touched or a toothpick comes out clean.
 Remove from oven and let cool completely on cooling rack.

 Caramel Buttercream Frosting